 Meet The Dogter - Charlie

 Occasionally, Dr. Raymond may bring her dog to work.
 He is a poodle blend that does not shed, and has yet to cause any allergic reactions.
-He is extremely well behaved (he has just started volunteering his time at Cassellholme days before COVID-19 lockdowns started).
+He is extremely well behaved (he had just started volunteering his time at Cassellholme days before COVID-19 lockdowns began).
 He will never jump, bite, or intimidate.
 In fact, he often calms children and patients struggling with strong emotions.
 However, if, for any reason, you would prefer he not be at the office during your visit, please just let us know!
 Absolutely no explanation is needed, just send a message our way saying 'I would prefer the dog not be present.'
 As the patient, you come first!

 Regulation and Education

 Naturopathic Doctors practicing in Ontario have completed a minimum of seven years of post-secondary education and rigorous North-American wide entry-to-practice exams, prior to registration as a Naturopathic Doctor in Ontario.
 Education includes a minimum of three years of premedical undergraduate coursework, and a four-year, accredited, naturopathic medical education.
 Graduates must pass two sets of provincial licensing board exams and are required to maintain their competency throughout their career by completing at least 70 hours of accredited continuing medical education courses every three years, in order to keep their current registration in good order.

 Naturopathic education encompasses basic and diagnostic sciences – including anatomy, clinical physiology, biochemistry, pathology, embryology, immunology, pharmacology, physical and clinical diagnosis, and lab diagnosis – as well as conventional and naturopathic approaches to improving and maintaining patients’ health.

 NDs collaborate closely with other healthcare professionals through consultation and referral.